 When Japanese publisher Ichijinsha Bunko Iris began adapting the web novel into the light novel format in late 2015, the series was only supposed to be two volumes long.

 North American publisher J-Novel Club is releasing the official English translation of the My Next Life as a Villainess light novel series.
-Volume 1 was published in paperback format on May 5, 2020, while the eBook release will be up to Volume 6 by June 28, 2020.
+Volume 1 was published in paperback format on May 5, 2020, while the eBook release was up to Volume 8 by November 28, 2020 (the paperback releases on July 6, 2021).

 Starting in 2017, the original author teamed up with light novel artist Nami Hidaka to create the My Next Life as a Villainess manga series.
 The manga is up to Volume 5 as of May 25, 2020.